chetelev/locomote-wp-plugin/README.md

 == Changelog ==

+= 1.0.1 =

+- Fixed issue where the dashboard modal could not scroll.
+- Fixed the "Go to Tasks" button not working properly.

 = 1.0.0 =

 - Initial release

 == Upgrade Notice ==

+= 1.0.1 =
+This update fixes a no-scroll UI issue and repairs the "Go to Tasks" button functionality.

 = 1.0.0 =
 First public version of Locomote AI Content Automation.